Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### Practice

-This section should explain the current operational practices of the service.
+Communicate the current operational practices of the service.

 1. Deviations.
 Specify any temporary or permanent deviations from the policy for operational reasons.